 The process of obtaining a restraining order can feel overwhelming, especially if you’re trying to figure it out in the midst of a crisis.
-This article will provide helpful information about the types of restraining orders available, how to get one, and what to do if the subject violates it.
+This article will provide helpful information about the types of available, how to get one, what to do if the subject violates it, and what steps to take if someone is seeking an order against you.

 Choosing the Right Type of Restraining Order